zSnails/indagatoria/src/4-architecture.md

 of containers.

 - The [API Server](https://kubernetes.io/docs/concepts/architecture/#kube-apiserver)
-  acts as the core hub, receiving commands from the users and providing the interface for other components to communicate [@k8s-architecture].
+  acts as the core hub, receiving commands from the users and provides the interface for other components to communicate [@k8s-architecture].
 - The Scheduler efficiently allocates workloads (Pods) to nodes based on resource requirements and policies [@k8s-architecture].